Andy Skuce just told me that:

 After regaining my composure and wiping the incredulity from my monitor, I dropped Andy a friendly clue-bomb in the comments thread.

-I quoted Phil Jones.
+I quoted the words—the actual words (B)—of Phil Jones.
 I quoted Richard Muller.
 I quoted Paul Caruso.
 I quoted Tim Barnett.

 Finally, this Parthian one-liner was the sum total of my own words on the subject (and I won’t pretend it was especially imaginative):

-A lot of insane people in climate science then, by your reckoning, Andy!
+[There must be] a lot of insane people in climate science then, by your reckoning.

 Having just sodomized a component of Andy’s belief system with a chainsaw—if I may say so myself—I now left him with only two reasonable choices.
 Reader, just for laughs, would you care to guess whether he opted to: